watsonchua/finetune-your-clone/finetuning/README.md

 ## Finetuning

 1. If you are doing the finetuning on a different machine from the preprocessing one, copy the jsonl file generated previously and put it in `finetune-your-clone/data/whatsapp/`.
 2. Run the bash script `bash finetune.sh`.
 The model will start finetuning and the model will be saved in `finetune-your-clone/data/finetuned_models/my_whatsapp_clone`.
-You can change the output model name and the training parameters.
+You can change the output model name and the training parameters. **IMPORTANT**: If you are finetuning on a T4 instance which does not support bf16, set the `use_bf16` to `False`.